Best Online Nursing Programs in South Dakota (2026)

 How does Nursing pay in South Dakota compare to other states?

-South Dakota offers competitive entry-level wages, though median salaries are currently 8.6% below the national trend.
+South Dakota offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes South Dakota a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in South Dakota?